 While David Price is moved to the bullpen, many Red Sox supporters are concerned whether or not the team will pay a hefty price for the shift.
 However, we believe that this move is for the best.
 Price is predominantly a fastball or cutter pitcher, making the move ideal.

-With fans keeping an eye on team shifts, teams are up in arms about the Supreme Court’s decision to lift the sports betting ban.
+With fans keeping an eye on team shifts, teams are up in arms about the Supreme Court’s decision to lift the sports betting ban, they have been forced to gamble on foreign casino site like カジノオンライン.
 How will this affect the sport?
 In this post we’ll take a look at what team managers and athletes are saying about this.

 Are we Losing the Fight Against Fixes?

 This is probably the biggest concern of all.
 If the sports betting ban is lifted in all states, and sports betting is legal, what would prevent fixing certain matches or big sporting events?
 While it can be a very lucrative opportunity for sports, it can also create opportunity for bookmakers to have their way by buying off players or teams.